ylchen07/tmux-vault/README.md

 Ensure the `vault` CLI is authenticated (`vault login`) before triggering the popup; the plugin exits early with a helpful message if no token is present.

+### Dependencies

+The popup relies on three CLIs being available in `PATH`:

+- `vault` — authenticated with a valid token that can list/read the configured KV path.
+- `fzf` — provides the interactive selector and preview pane.
+- `jq` — parses JSON responses from `vault kv list -format=json`.

 ## Configuration

 All options can be customised from your `tmux.conf`: